FREE DOWNLOAD: A Patient's Guide To Healing With Ketamine

 The emotional and behavioral symptoms of a social anxiety disorder include:

-• Fear of being judged or situations that open you up to the judgment
+• Fear of being judged or situations that open you up to judgment

 • Worry involving embarrassment or humiliation